NSF-COMPASS-Center/HAVEN/README.md

 | Perturbation output post processor | [perturbation_output_post_processor.py](src/utils/scripts/perturbation_output_post_processor.py) |

 ---
-## Fine tuning VirProBERT for virus host multiclass classification
-1. Create a config file for fine-tuning based on the example config in [uniref90-fine-tuning-host-prediction-multi.yaml](input/config-files/transfer_learning/fine_tuning/uniref90-fine-tuning-host-prediction-multi.yaml)
-   1. Ensure that config type and subtypes are set as follows
-    ```yaml
-      config_type: "transfer_learning" # options: data_preprocessor, host_prediction, evaluation, transfer_learning
-      config_sub_type: "host_prediction"
-    ```
+## Config File Parameters
+### Common parameters used in all configuration types

+### Masked Language Modeling (`masked_language_modeling`)
+### Fine-tuning VirProBERT for Virus Host Prediction (`virus_host_prediction`)
-2. Configure a suitable experiment name to be used to reference the execution using the `experiment` parameter in the config.
+1. Configure a suitable experiment name to be used to reference the execution using the `experiment` parameter in the config.
-3. Set the relative path to the input file(s) within `input_settings` using `input_dir` and `file_names` parameters.
+2. Set the relative path to the input file(s) within `input_settings` using `input_dir` and `file_names` parameters.
-4. Set the following sequence related parameters in `sequence_settings` with respect to the input data file -
+3. Set the following sequence related parameters in `sequence_settings` with respect to the input data file -
    1. `id_col`: identifier column name
    2. `sequence_col`: Sequence column name
    3. `truncate`: Boolean (default: False) - should the sequence be truncated with respect to the configured maximum sequence length?
    4. `split_sequence`: Boolean (default: False) - should the sequence be *explicitly* segmented with respect to the configured maximum sequence length?
-5. Set the path to the transformer-encoder pre-trained using masked language modeling and all related parameters in `pre_train_settings`
+4. Set the path to the transformer-encoder pre-trained using masked language modeling and all related parameters in `pre_train_settings`
     1. Configure the transformer-encoder related parameters in `pre_train_settings.encoder_settings`
-6. Configure the parameters related to fine-tuning the pre-trained model in `fine_tune_settings`
+5. Configure the parameters related to fine-tuning the pre-trained model in `fine_tune_settings`
-7. Configure the common names of the virus hosts species and other label related settings in `fine_tune_settings.label_settings`
+6. Configure the common names of the virus hosts species and other label related settings in `fine_tune_settings.label_settings`
-8. The different types fine-tuning models can be configured in `task_settings` and each model can be activated using its `active` flag.
+7. The different types fine-tuning models can be configured in `task_settings` and each model can be activated using its `active` flag.
     1. `data_parallel`: Enable parallel execution on multiple GPUs if available.
-9. Configure the output directory and the prefix to be used while naming the output file in `output_settings`
+8. Configure the output directory and the prefix to be used while naming the output file in `output_settings`
-10. Execute the fine-tuning experiment using
+9. Execute the fine-tuning experiment using
     ```shell
-        python src/zoonosis.py --config <path-to-the-config-file>
+        python src/run.py --config <path-to-the-config-file>
     ```
 ---
-## Adding a pre-trained protein language model (pLM) to the Virus Host Prediction Pipeline
+## Adding an external pre-trained protein language model (pLM) to the Virus Host Prediction Pipeline
+Currently the following external pLms are added to the pipeline: ProtT5, ProstT5, ESM2, ESM3
 1. Create a child class of [ProteinSequenceClassification](src/models/protein_sequence_classification.py) within [models/external](src/models/external)
 2. Implement the `get_embedding()` method that will generate the embeddings for a given batch of protein sequences.
 3. Implement the `forward()` method ONLY if needed.The default implementation of `forward()` in [ProteinSequenceClassification](src/models/protein_sequence_classification.py) will do the following -